Rock Fishing with Lures

-Anglers that use LRF, HRF and Bass Rods are usually committed to only fishing with lures on these set ups and tend to spend more on their rods.
+Anglers that use LRF, HRF and Bass Rods are usually committed to only fishing with lures on these setups and tend to spend more on their rods.
 These rods are significantly lighter with much faster actions.
-Many consider them to provide much more sport while playing fish, since you can feel everything.
-These rods are also capable of casting light lures without additional weights, and allow you to fish with light braid so you can cast further without the need for additional weight that compromises lure presentation.
+Many consider them to provide much more sport while playing fish since you can feel everything.
+These rods are also capable of casting light lures without additional weights and allow you to fish with a light braid so you can cast further without the need for the additional weight that compromises lure presentation.

 The distinction is very hard for new anglers to make.
 For instance, this Penn reel is very nice and is 2500 size, which is very small, but it doesn’t fit on my HRF rod.

 You would need to buy a modern higher-end reel to go with a higher-end rod.
 The same is true the other way.
 If you buy a modern reel and stick it on an old-school rod, it’s going to be a very odd set-up.
 The line lay is designed for a rod with larger eyelets, which modern rods don’t have.
 It would certainly never fit on an LRF rod.